-The leaves are gorgeous in Oneida County and now is the ideal time to take the spectacle in, one step at a time.
-Our networks of scenic hiking trails are the perfect path to enjoying the county’s best fall beauty.
+The leaves are gorgeous in Oneida County, and now’s a great time to take the spectacle in one step at a time.
+Our scenic hiking trails are the perfect path to enjoying the county’s best fall beauty.
 We have options for experienced hikers seeking a challenge, as well as gentle paths that will offer anyone an unforgettable experience.
+Here’s a look at some fall hikes you shouldn’t miss.

 Bailey Lake Equestrian Trail, Three Lakes